jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 ```java
 public abstract double get(String feature);
 ```
 Gets the corresponding value for the given feature.
-Although there are classification trees where it would make sense to return something else (imagine a color feature within a ____ dataset), since you're only dealing with thresholds this must return a double.
+Although there are classification trees where it would make sense to return something else (imagine a color feature within a real estate dataset), since you're only dealing with thresholds this must return a double.

 ```java
 public abstract List<String> getFeatures();